Colorado Division of Criminal Justice

 The Office of Adult and Juvenile Justice Assistance (OAJJA) administers seven major federal and state criminal and juvenile justice funding programs and provides staffing support to the Justice Assistance Grant (JAG) Board and the Juvenile Justice and Delinquency Prevention (JJDP) Council.
 In addition, staff from the OAJJA are actively involved in policy initiatives intended to improve the criminal and juvenile justice systems.

 In Colorado, the community corrections system is a unique collaboration between state agencies, local officials and community corrections providers, with an emphasis on local control.
 Local community corrections boards in each of Colorado's twenty-two judicial districts are an integral part of the system.
-Under state law, each local board may contract with one or more community corrections program(s) to provide for the supervision and treatment of offenders.
-The same local boards determine which offenders will be accepted into their local programs.
+Under state law, each local board may contract with one or more community corrections program(s) to provide for the supervision and treatment of clients who are on probation, transitioning out of prison, or on parole.
+The same local boards and programs determine which clients will be accepted into their local facilities.

-The Office of Community Corrections within DCJ Enforces Community Corrections Standards through regular program audits, distributes state and federal monies to community corrections boards and programs, and provides technical assistance and specialized training programs for employees of local programs and boards.
+The Office of Community Corrections ensures compliance with the Colorado Community Corrections Standards through regular program audits, program fidelity assessments and also distributes state and federal monies to community corrections boards and programs.
+The office provides technical assistance and specialized training for facility staff, board staff and board members.
 The OCC also collects statistical data and other information about community corrections on behalf of the Colorado legislature and other state entities.

 Staff within the Division of Criminal Justice support the work of the Sex Offender Management Board and the Domestic Violence Management Board.